ligato/docs/docs/developer-guide/control-flows.md

 ### Example: Route waiting for the associated interface

-This example shows how route, received from KVDB before the associated interface, gets delayed and stays in the `PENDING` state until the interface configuration is received and applied.
-This is achieved simply by listing the key representing the interface among the dependencies for the route.
+This example shows how a route, received from the KV data store, is placed in a `PENDING` state until the interface is configured.
+This is achieved by listing the interface key among the dependencies for the route.

 ![CFD][cfd-route-waiting]